 (3) because I interpret/evaluate/need, and now I

 and explaining the positive results of having your request granted.
-Do this for both your own complaints and the complaints that others bring to you.
+Do this for both your own complaints and the complaints that other family members and team members bring to you.
 Focusing on the positive outcome shows respect to the recipient of a request as having a positive contribution to make, and shifts focus from past mistakes to present and future successes.

 web page pdf file